-Frank is a former federal prosecutor and former federal judicial law clerk.
-A skilled legal writer and natural public speaker with both federal appellate court and federal trial court experience, Frank has spent countless hours litigating complex matters on behalf of the United States.
+Frank is a decorated, former federal prosecutor and former judicial law clerk.
+A skilled legal writer and natural public speaker with both federal appellate court and federal trial court experience, Frank represents HSM’s clients in matters ranging from complex commercial litigation to government investigations.

 Before his tenure as a federal prosecutor, Frank served for two years as a federal judicial law clerk.
 During that period, Frank worked on the federal “Engle Tobacco” docket presided over by the Hon.
 William G. Young, District of Massachusetts (sitting by designation in the Middle District of Florida).
 Part of that service included serving as a law clerk for visiting judges from throughout the federal judiciary during seven trials.
 Frank also subsequently participated in the “Engle Tobacco” federal mediation effort, resulting in a $100 million settlement in February 2015.
 Following that settlement, Frank assisted the appointed Rule 53 Special Master, the Hon.
 Anthony E. Porcelli, to create a distribution plan for the settlement funds and helped administer their distribution to qualifying plaintiffs.